-Also, the Settlement further protects the interests of those who may develop severe neurocognitive impairments in the future by: (i) creating a Monetary Award Fund that is not capped; (ii) indexing the Monetary Awards for inflation; and (iii) providing eligible Settlement Class Members with Supplemental Monetary Awards, if and when they are diagnosed with additional Qualifying Diagnoses.
-See In re Diet Drugs Prods.
-Liab.
-Litig., No. 1203, 99-20593, 2000 WL 1222042, 49 (E.D.
+the term of the Special Master and any extension(s) thereof) may agree at some point that the Settlement Amount is insufficient to pay all approved claims from the Monetary Award Fund, which, upon Court approval, will trigger an additional contribution by the NFL Parties to the Monetary Award Fund in an amount not to exceed \$37.5 million; and (iii) providing eligible Settlement Class Members with Supplemental Monetary Awards, if and when they are diagnosed with additional Qualifying Diagnoses.
+See In re Diet Drugs, No. 1203, 99-20593, 2000 WL 1222042, 49 (E.D.
 Pa.
 Aug.
 28, 2000) (holding that "step-up" provision and inflation indexing provided adequate structural protections), aff'd without opinion, 275 F.3d 34 (3d Cir.
-2001); see also In re Diet Drugs Prods.
-Liab.
+2001); see also In re Diet Drugs Liab.
 Litig., 431 F.3d 141, 147 (3d Cir.
 2005) ("The District Court specifically found that this Settlement Agreement includes structural protections to protect class members with varying diagnoses, pointing to the ability of a particular class member to 'step up' to higher compensation levels as their disease progresses.").

-In addition, since all Settlement Class Members who are Retired NFL Football Players, are aware, of course, that they suffered impacts to the head while playing NFL Football, and the identities of over 20,000 potential Settlement Class Members are already known, Class Members are readily ascertainable, can be notified effectively, and can make informed decisions about whether to opt out of the Settlement Class.
+In addition, since all Settlement Class Members who are Retired NFL Football Players, are aware, of course, that they suffered impacts to the head while playing NFL Football, and the identities of approximately 18,000 Settlement Class Members are already known, Class Members are readily ascertainable, can be notified effectively, and can make an informed decision about whether to opt out of the Settlement Class.
 Consequently, they stand in sharp contrast to the conflicting, amorphous, and sprawling classes in Amchem and Ortiz, who numbered in the tens of millions, could not be identified in advance, and might well have been unaware that materials in their homes or workplaces contained the asbestos at issue in those actions.
 See Denney v.
 Deutsche Bank AG, 443 F.3d 253, 269 (2d Cir.
 2006) (distinguishing Amchem on the grounds that "all members of the [class at issue] have been identified, have been given notice of the settlement, and have had the opportunity to voice objections or to opt out entirely"); Diet Drugs, 2000 WL 1222042 at 46 (holding that there was no Amchem "futures" problem because "all class members are aware of their exposure to [the subject drugs]").

-Indeed, unlike Amchem, where the settlement class included members who were exposed to different asbestos-containing products, for different amounts of time, in different ways, and over different periods, and who may not even have been aware they were exposed, and some who suffered no physical injury or had only asymptomatic pleural changes, and did not have lung cancer, asbestosis or mesothelioma, the proposed Settlement Class here has a great deal of cohesion as all Retired NFL Football Players and their families are aware they played NFL Football.
-The Plaintiffs and Settlement Class Members all allege that their injuries arise from one cause (head impact while playing football), involving the NFL Parties and/or Member Clubs, over a defined period of time, and render them at increased risk of suffering only certain, particular types of injuries.
+Indeed, unlike Amchem, where the settlement class included members who were exposed to different asbestos-containing products, for different amounts of time, in different ways, and over different periods, and who may not even have been aware they were exposed, and some who suffered no physical injury or had only asymptomatic pleural changes, and did not have lung cancer or asbestosis or mesothelioma, the proposed Settlement Class here has a great deal of cohesion as all Retired NFL Football Players and their families are aware they played NFL Football.
+The Plaintiffs and Settlement Class Members all allege that their injuries arise from one cause (head impact while playing football), involving two defendants (the NFL and NFL Properties), over a defined period of time, and render them at increased risk of suffering only certain, particular types of injuries.
 And, all Settlement Class Members raise the same claims within their respective Subclasses.
 Thus, unlike in Amchem, the named Class Representatives' interests here are closely aligned with those of the Settlement Class, such that fair and adequate representation can be ensured and sufficient unity exists for settlement class certification purposes.
-Compare Amchem, 521 U.S. at 626.20
+Compare Amchem, 521 U.S. at 626.17